Frequently Asked Questions

 Question: Why are you not open all the time?

-Answer: State law requires us to accept applications at least every two (2) years.
-Typically, when this occurs, we receive and test over 5,000 applications.
-Applicants that meet the eligibility requirements, which includes passing the written entrance examination, are placed on the Accepted Applicants List (a waiting list).
+Answer: State law requires us to accept applications at least once every two (2) years.
+Typically, when this occurs, we have a considerable amount of interest of those who wish to participate in our Apprenticeship Program.
+Applicants that meet the eligibility requirements, which includes passing the written entrance examination are placed on the Accepted Applicants List (a waiting list).
 We can only bring people into our program when contractors need additional operators.
-Usually, there will be more applicants on this waiting list than we can bring into our program in the two year period between openings for new applications.
-Some applicants remain on the waiting list for the entire two year period.
-After two years, we open the program again, test new applicants, and create a new Accepted Applicants List.
+Usually, there will be more applicants on this waiting list than we can bring into our program in the one-year period between openings for new applications.
+Some applicants remain on the waiting list for the entire one-year period.
+After the one-year period, we open the program again, test new applicants, and create a new Accepted Applicants List.
 Anyone still on the previous list will need to both reapply, and retest, to again become eligible for the program.
 Placement on the new Accepted Applicants List is totally dependent on one’s most recent examination score.
 No credit is given for having been on the previous list.

 Question: Can you mail me an application?

 Answer: No. Applications are NOT available to be mailed.
-When we open, you can fill out the application online HERE or there will be designated locations where you may obtain them.
+When we open, you can fill out the application online HERE for our Apprenticeship Program.

-Question: Do I personally have to pick up the application, or can someone else pick up the application for me?
+Question: Can I personally pick up the application, or can someone else pick up the application for me?

 Question: Do I need experience to apply?